DEVAIEXP/gradio_component_dropdownplus/README.md

                 choices=MODEL_CHOICES,
                 label="Select a Model",
                 help="This is a tooltip.
 It appears next to the label and provides brief guidance.", interactive=True
             )
+            # --- Example 3: Multi-select to show it works there too ---
+            dropdown_multi = DropdownPlus(
+                choices=FEATURE_CHOICES,
+                label="Select Multiple Features",
+                info="Help and info also work with multiselect.", help="Select one or more options.",
+                multiselect=True,
+                value=["Feature A", "Feature C"], # Default value interactive=True
+            )